Skip to main content

 }

-• Add a file additional-addon-support_override.tf to the eks/cluster folder
+• Add a file additional-addon-support_override.tf to the eks/cluster folder if not already present

 • In the file, add the IAM Role for Kubernetes Service Account for the addon to the overridable_additional_addon_service_account_role_arn_map map: